ntop/n2n/doc/CRYPTO.md

 ### Overview

-Payload encryption currently comes four in different flavors from a variety of origins and all with their own specialities.
+Payload encryption currently comes in four different flavors from a variety of origins and all with their own specialities.
 Supported ciphers are enabled using the indicated command line option:

 - Twofish in CBC mode (`-A2`)
 - AES in CBC mode (`-A3`)
 - ChaCha20 (CTR) (`-A4`)
 - SPECK in CTR mode (`-A5`)

-To renounce encryption, `-A1` enables the so called `null_transform` transmitting all data unencrpytedly.
+To renounce encryption, `-A1` enables the so called `null_transform` transmitting all payload data unencryptedly.

 The following chart might help with a quick comparison and to make a decision on what cipher to use: